optatus21/OneButtonPrompt/user_guides/custom_files.md

 Add any number of files formed as personal_artists_xyz.csv.

-These will show up in the artists selection in One Button Prompt.
+These will show up in the artists selection in Two Button Prompt.

 For example, you can create a personal_artists_portrait.csv and a personal_artists_favorites.csv.
 Both will then show up as options.